anabxathag/spai_ss4_lv1/README.md

 # spai_ss4_lv1
-This repo about my code that i did in super ai engineer season 4 at level 1.
+This repo is about my hackathon code that i did in super AI engineer season 4 at level 1.